 In pairs, elements can heal or correct imbalance, promote well-being, and strengthen and balance growth into the future.

-For example: water and earth produces and nourishes — like a plant that’s been watered, physical joy and well being down to the roots.
+For example, water and earth produce and nourish — like a plant that’s been watered, physical joy and well-being down to the roots.

-And each of the elements also have a shadow side.
+And each of the elements also has a shadow side.

-- Too much fire can “scream,” be too excessive, be destructive, unbalanced, destabilizing
+- Too much fire can “scream,” be too excessive, be destructive, unbalanced, destabilize